The Power of Us

 The power of crowds can also be seen in some of the most successful public companies in the last decade where crowds create the product.
 Imagine owning a retail store where strangers walk in every day and put products on your shelves for free that you then sell to someone else for a handsome profit.
 Web sites like Facebook and Pinterest are repositories for content generated by users (the crowd).
 Sites like Yelp and Angie’s List offer reviews made by others so new consumers can make more informed decisions.
 YouTube delivers 3.3 billion hours of video to viewers each month.
 All videos are provided by users for low to no cost as compensation, from advertisers, only occurs if there are a significant number of views.

 Entrepreneurial economies like the United States also illustrate the power of crowds.
 Each new business or invention is much like a lottery ticket.
 One may be the next Intel or Facebook or McDonald’s that leads to powerful economic growth and employment opportunities.
 Many will fail but new “tickets” can still be purchased by the same entrepreneurs and many will offer some modest growth with a positive impact as a whole.
-The Small Business Administration reported that as of January 2015, roughly 7 million of the 11 million jobs that were created since the last recession were done some by small businesses.
+The Small Business Administration reported that as of January 2015, roughly 7 million of the 11 million jobs that were created since the last recession were done so by small businesses.
 The power of crowds is everywhere.

 The investment implications are also worth considering.
 Companies driven by content produced by crowds can be very attractive due to their high profit margins but, like all investments, we must consider the valuation at the time of purchase as valuation is one of the greatest determinants of long-term returns.
 Furthermore, an understanding of a company’s ability to protect itself from competitors and maintain its crowd provided content is very important.